billwheatley/provision-desktop/README.md

 Once initially provisioned these are designed to be run over and over again for any updates to the playbooks, Ansible roles or updates to the software that is being installed.
 Generally these playbooks ensure you have the latest software running for the distro you are running as I try to avoid version pinning.

-These mostly focus on software installs and some OS config specific to the OS.
+These mostly focus on software installs and some OS specific config.
 The source of the software varies depending on availability and this servers as a one-stop all encompassing update of my system, here are some of the sources:

 * Distro default repos
 * Distro extended repos